lhomD/Elflyer-Shoping/README.md

 My first project where I have used both the css and js framework.
 For css framework I have applied Tailwindscss in the project and for js framework I have used Vue.js.
 In the project I have used some icons from fontawesome.

 In the current state you can browse the different categories that api has.
 Choose a specific product and see its description and browse between the images.
-And see the relevant products that have are relevant to the selected product.
+And see the relevant products that are relevant to the selected product.

 The website's design is borrowed from [Free Html Templates](https://html.design/download/eflyer-shopping-psd-template/).
 To retrieve the database for products displayed in the page, I have used [dummyJson](https://dummyjson.com).
 Unfortunately, the database only shows five products for each category.
 Only five products are displayed regardless of which category you choose.